London Transport Museum: Hidden London

 In 2015 the museum launched a programme of guided tours under the name Hidden London.
 Tours of disused stations had previously been run by the museum since the 1990s, with one-off events taking place during the 2010s.

 The tours give visitors exclusive access to parts of the London underground network that are usually closed to the public and cover the history of London through its underground network.
-They are written using findings from the museum’s extensive archives and collection.
+They are written using findings from the museum's extensive archives and collection and open to visitors aged 10 and over.

 Locations explored include disused stations Aldwych and Down Street, as well as secret parts of Piccadilly Circus, Charing Cross and Euston stations; and a wartime deep level shelter in Clapham South.
 In 2023, a tour of Baker Street underground station was added to the programme in celebration of the 160th anniversary of the London Underground.

-A new tour, Dover Street: Alight here for Green Park, will also start in January 2025.
+The newest tour, Dover Street: Alight here for Green Park, covering Green Park station, started in January 2025.

 There are also a series of virtual tours available, as well as a walking tour which covers the area surrounding the museum.

 Profits from Hidden London tours are used to support the museum's charitable activities as an education and heritage charity.